 |Height:||334.22+ ft||(101.87+ m)||Elevation:||180 ft (55 m)||GPS Latitude:||41.36652|

-Notes: Zeus is the 28th largest single-stem coast redwood, the 17th largest tree in Prairie Creek Redwoods State Park, and the tallest and 4th largest tree in Atlas Grove.
+Notes: Zeus is the 16th largest tree in Prairie Creek Redwoods State Park, and the tallest and 3rd largest tree in Atlas Grove.
 Humboldt State University forestry professor Stephen C. Sillett named the tree after the Greek Olympian Zeus, god of the sky, son of Kronos and Rhea and brother of Demeter.
-Zeus has the world's deepest measured crown, over 300 ft (91 m), and is the 5th fastest-growing redwood yet measured; it grew an average of 40.7 ft3 (1.15 m3) and 1,150 lb (520 kg) each year over a recent decade.
+Zeus has the world's deepest measured crown, over 300 ft (91 m), and is the 4th fastest-growing redwood yet measured; it gained an average of 1,501 lb (681 kg) aboveground biomass each year during a recent decade.

 Drive: Zeus is 261 mi (420 km) north of San Francisco near the community of Orick.